Scalingo/go-utils/README.md

 * `CHANGELOG.md`
 * Versioning through git tags.
 (Example for `etcd` → tag will look like `etcd/v1.0.0`)

-## Release a New Version of a module
+## Release a New Version of a Module

 Bump new version number in: